pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 ## Data types

 Here are some of the most common datatypes for PostgreSQL.
-Define what each one is.
+Define what each one is and give an example (For example: TEXt could hold text for a news article).

 1. `INT`
 1. `DECIMAL`